This advice applies to Scotland. Change country

 - been affected, or are likely to be affected, by something that NHS staff have or haven’t done.

 It is possible to complain on behalf of someone else.
 If you want to complain on behalf of another person, the hospital or practice must agree that you are a suitable representative.

 If you are a relative or friend of someone who is unable to give permission for you to complain on their behalf because of illness, incapacity or death, then you may make the complaint if it is agreed that you are a suitable representative.

-There is also a leaflet for young people called 'Have your say! - your right to be heard' and it is also available on the NHS inform website at www.nhsinform.co.uk.
+There is also a leaflet for young people called 'Have your say! - your right to be heard' that is also available on the NHS inform website at www.nhsinform.scot.

 Time limits for making a complaint

 You should make your complaint as soon as possible after the action you want to complain about.
 The NHS has a time limit for complaints.
 Normally, you must make your complaint: